The Perfect Assistant

 “The rest are passive advertisements,” the voice continued.
 “I’ve marked four as potentially relevant.
 Do you want to review them?”

 “No,” he said, throwing himself into a cosy chair.
-The waterfall blurred out into a barely noticeable tango of blurred lights.
+The waterfall blurred out into a barely noticeable tango of out-of-focus lights.
 “I’m tired.”

 Without making a sound, Brianna appeared from behind the room divider.
 She was barefoot; her steps were smooth and catlike.
 With her slender, agile body wrapped in golden fabric and her auburn hair parted in the middle, she looked like a majestic wild animal.
 She lowered herself to the floor and slid Christopher’s shoes off.
 A sigh of relief escaped his throat as her fingers sank into the knots on his tired feet.